 Epstein Becker Green’s Privacy, Cybersecurity, and Data Asset Management Group helps clients understand and stay compliant with the privacy standards and industry best practices that are applicable to the collection, use, and transfer of their confidential information.
-Since the key to privacy compliance is establishing a strong, effective, and well-documented privacy program, our services include:
+Since the key to privacy compliance is establishing a strong, effective, and well-documented privacy program, our services include the following:

 - Advising on compliance with privacy-related international, federal, and state laws, rules, and regulations, including, among others, the CAN-SPAM Act, the Children’s Online Privacy Protection Act, the Computer Fraud and Abuse Act, the EU-U.S. Privacy Shield program, the European Union’s General Data Protection Regulation (GDPR), the Family Education Rights and Privacy Act, the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), the Genetic Information and Nondiscrimination Act, the Gramm-Leach-Bliley Act (GLBA), the Health Information Technology for Economic and Clinical Health Act (HITECH), the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Payment Card Industry Data Security Standard requirements, the Telephone Consumer Protection Act (TCPA), and the Telemarketing Sales Rule

-- Helping clients document that appropriate privacy and cybersecurity policies are in place and compliant, assisting in employee training and awareness of the policies and standards, and helping clients in developing internal enforcement mechanisms
+- Helping clients (i) document that appropriate privacy and cybersecurity policies are in place and compliant, (ii) ensure employee training and awareness of the policies and standards, and (iii) develop internal enforcement mechanisms

 - Providing counsel on compliance with Federal Trade Commission (FTC) rules, including the ID Theft Red Flags Rule, the Address Discrepancy Rule, and other disclosures and safeguards for online, mobile, and social media information collection, use, and sharing practices